 Primary Challenges for Targeted Populations

-Some of the challenges of this population in Oregon include:
+Some of the challenges of this population in Oregon included:

 Key Strategies to Address Barriers

-Project E3 will provide Oregon’s state Vocational Rehabilitation agencies and their partners with the skills and competencies needed to effectively and efficiently address barriers to competitive integrated employment and community integration encountered by persons with disabilities in these regions.
+Project E3 provided Oregon’s state Vocational Rehabilitation agencies and their partners with the skills and competencies needed to effectively and efficiently address barriers to competitive integrated employment and community integration encountered by persons with disabilities in these regions.

 We will leverage promising practices, knowledge, and experience gained from this project to expand employment opportunities for individuals with disabilities from underserved and economically disadvantaged populations throughout Oregon and across the United States.

 For further information about the Oregon community activities - visit their project webpage or contact: